The Buzz of Spring: How Honey Bees Thrive

 The Sweet Rewards of Spring’s Buzz

 Spring’s awakening of honey bees is a natural event that sustains ecosystems and delights our taste buds.
-The busy months ahead bring fresh local honey, rich in flavor and history.
+The busy months ahead bring fresh local honey, rich in flavour and history.
 This season reminds us of the intricate relationship between bees, plants, and people.

 Comments